 William Lionel Wyllie RA

 The Richard Martin Gallery have been buying and selling works by W.L.
-Wyllie since the 1970s, we only sell original watercolours and etchings.
-Wyllie was keenly involved in the entire printing process and all of his original etchings have been printed from the copper plates etched and engraved by Wyllie, then signed by him in pencil.
+Wyllie since we opened in 1980.
+We only sell original watercolours and signed etchings.
+Wyllie was keenly involved in the entire printing process and all of the original etchings that we offer have been printed from the copper plates, each etched and engraved by Wyllie and then signed by him in pencil.
 Wyllie was meticulous in destroying the copper plates after each modest print run was completed, ensuring that his signed etchings remain scarce and collectable.

 His etchings display a deftness of touch and a rare ability to capture brilliantly the flickering of light upon moving water.
 He worked the copper plates himself and utilised the techniques of the master etcher - creating deeply-bitten blacks, deploying drypoint to add spontaneity and aquatint to provide tone.

 Wyllie moved to Tower House at the entrance to Portsmouth Harbour in 1906.
 His son John remembers him painting barefoot in the studio during a storm, his trousers rolled-up and the waves washing green against the windows.
 He remained a fit and active man and was a founder member of both the Portsmouth Sailing Club and 1st Portsmouth Sea Scouts.

 Free UK shipping on all orders.